NathanZimmer/LowRes-First-Person-Demo/README.md

 # GBC-Test
-A horror game using some of the rendering techniques from [this GCC talk](https://www.youtube.com/watch?v=ZW8gWgpptI8&ab_channel=GDC).
+A horror game using some of the rendering techniques from [this GDC talk](https://www.youtube.com/watch?v=ZW8gWgpptI8&ab_channel=GDC).

 Current Progress: